Do you remember when a postcard of US farmland was like a national symbol of abundance and health?

 Yet in spite of their love for pristine natural environments, it’s been a challenge to be anything like organic in their neck of the woods.
 Because not far away lies a Monsanto testing facility.
 Cross-contamination is inevitable.

-Just like the mothers in the study who could not escape the pesticides borne on the wind and so could not protect their unborn children, so individual farmers are unable to protect their crops from polluting neighbors.
+Just like the mothers in the study who could not escape the pesticides borne on the wind and so could not protect their unborn children, so individual farmers are unable to protect their crops from the pollution of their neighbors.
 Nobody owns the air, yet everyone is affected by the air.
-It’s a tragedy of the commons.
-And it's tragically common.
+It’s a tragedy of the commons that is tragically common.

 Recovering What Was Lost